Malmö: 1900–1969

-In 1914 (15 May to 4 October) Malmö hosted the Baltic Exhibition.
+In 1914 (15 May to 4 October), Malmö hosted the Baltic Exhibition.
 The large park Pildammsparken was arranged and planted for this large event.
 The Russian part of the exhibition was never taken down, owing to the outbreak of World War I.

 On 18 and 19 December 1914, the Three Kings Meeting was held in Malmö.
 After a somewhat disturbed period (1905–1914), which included the dissolution of the Swedish-Norwegian Union, King Oscar II was replaced with King Håkon VII in Norway, who was the younger brother of the Danish King Christian X. As Oscar died in 1907, and his son Gustav V became the new King of Sweden, the tensions within Scandinavia were still unresolved, but during this historical meeting, the Scandinavian Kings found internal understanding, as well as a common line about remaining neutral in the ongoing war.

 Within sports, Malmö has mostly been associated with football.
-IFK Malmö participated in the first ever edition of Allsvenskan 1924/25, but from the mid-1940s Malmö FF started to rise, and ever since it has been one of the most prominent clubs within Swedish football.
-They have won Allsvenskan 23 times in all (as of February 2018) between 1943/44 and 2017.
+IFK Malmö participated in the first edition of Allsvenskan in 1924–25, but from the mid-1940s Malmö FF started to rise, and ever since it has been one of the most prominent clubs within Swedish football.
+They have finished first in Allsvenskan (series winners) a record 27 times and have been crowned Swedish champions a record 24 times (most recently in 2024).

-1970-1999
+1970–1999

-By 1971, Malmö reached 265,000 inhabitants, but this was the peak which would stand for more than 30 years.
+By 1971, Malmö's population reached 265,000 inhabitants, but this was the peak which would stand for more than 30 years.
 (Svedala was, for a few years in the early 1970s, a part of Malmö municipality.)

 By the mid-1970s Sweden experienced a recession that hit the industrial sector especially hard; shipyards and manufacturing industries suffered, which led to high unemployment in many cities of Skåne.
 Kockums shipyard had become a symbol of Malmö as its largest employer and, when shipbuilding ceased in 1986, confidence in the future of Malmö plummeted among politicians and the public.
 In addition, many middle-class families moved into one-family houses in surrounding municipalities such as Vellinge Municipality, Lomma Municipality and Staffanstorp Municipality, which profiled themselves as the suburbs of the upper-middle class.
-By 1985, Malmö had lost 35,000 inhabitants and was down to 229,000.
+By 1985, Malmö had lost 37,000 inhabitants and the population was down to 225,500.

 The Swedish financial crises of the early 1990s exacerbated Malmö's decline as an industrial city; between 1990 and 1995 Malmö lost about 27,000 jobs and its economy was seriously strained.
+In 1994, the city had a financial deficit of 1.3 billion Swedish krona (SEK), the highest financial deficit ever by any municipality in Sweden.
 However, from 1994 under the leadership of the then mayor Ilmar Reepalu, the city of Malmö started to create a new economy as a centre of culture and knowledge.
 Malmö reached bottom in 1995, but that same year marked the commencement of the massive Öresund Bridge road, railway and tunnel project, connecting it to Copenhagen and to the rail lines of Europe.
 The new Malmö University opened in 1998 on Kockums' former dockside.